 However, in line with the Commission's commitment to ensure transparency and accountability, the names of the Members of Cabinet are disclosed, as well as the names of the senior management of the Commission (Director level and above).
-For the private bodies, the names of the CEOs, Presidents, Directors or equivalent are also disclosed.
+For the private bodies, the names of their main representatives are also disclosed.